rosberry/swift-style-guide/README.md

             // do something with numbers
         }
         else {
-            fatalError("impossible")
-        }
-    }
+            return
     else {
-        fatalError("impossible")
+        return
     }
 }
 else {
-    fatalError("impossible")
+    return
 }
 ```

 ### Failing Guards

 Guard statements are required to exit in some way.
-Statement such as `return`, `throw`, `break`, `continue`, and `fatalError()` should be on newline.
+Statement such as `return`, `throw`, `break` and `continue` should be on newline.
 Large code blocks should be avoided.
 If cleanup code is required for multiple exit points, consider using a `defer` block to avoid cleanup code duplication.

 ## Semicolons